pohsien324/ocp4-image-mirroring/README.md

 # ocp4-image-mirroring
+Bash scripts make the procedure of
-These scripts help you push your Container Images to your private registry, and generate the specific [`ImageContentSourcePolicy`](https://docs.openshift.com/container-platform/4.5/openshift_images/image-configuration.html#images-configuration-registry-mirror_image-configuration) for your OpenShift 4 Cluster.
+These scripts automate the procedure of Container Images tagging and pushing, and generate the specific [`ImageContentSourcePolicy`](https://docs.openshift.com/container-platform/4.5/openshift_images/image-configuration.html#images-configuration-registry-mirror_image-configuration) for OpenShift 4 Cluster.

-## How to
+## Quick Start
 1. Clone the repository.
 ```bash=
 git clone https://github.com/pohsienshih/ocp4-image-mirroring.git
 ```

-2. Fill the Images which you want to mirror into `image_list` file.
+2. Fill the specific images which you want to mirror into `image_list` file.
 ```bash=
 vim image_list
 ```